Byk3y/PREPAI/TESTING.md

 # Testing Guide

-This document provides comprehensive information about the testing infrastructure for the PrepAI React Native Expo Router app.
+This document provides comprehensive information about the testing infrastructure for the Brigo React Native Expo Router app.

 ## Overview